DR Congo declares state of siege over eastern bloodshed

 A surge in attacks by armed militias and inter-communal violence in the east have killed more than 300 people since the start of the year as government troops and U.N. peacekeepers struggle to stabilize the situation.

-The latest violence took place early on Saturday morning when militants raided two villages in North Kivu’s regional hub of Beni, local authorities said.
+The most recent attacks took place early on Saturday when militants raided two villages in North Kivu’s regional hub of Beni, local authorities said.

+Later that day, one of Beni’s most influential imams was shot dead by unknown assailants inside Beni’s central mosque while delivering the evening prayer, according to local media reports.
+He had been known for preaching against Islamic militancy over a regional radio station.

 Tshisekedi had declared a state of siege in North Kivu and Ituri provinces on Friday.